Cummins (CMI) Gains But Lags Market: What You Should Know

 CMI's full-year Zacks Consensus Estimates are calling for earnings of $18.95 per share and revenue of $32.06 billion.
 These results would represent year-over-year changes of +25.33% and +14.19%, respectively.

-Investors might also notice recent changes to analyst estimates for Cummins.
+Investors should also note any recent changes to analyst estimates for Cummins.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 5.68% lower.
-Cummins currently has a Zacks Rank of #4 (Sell).
+Within the past 30 days, our consensus EPS projection has moved 1.5% lower.
+Cummins is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Cummins is holding a Forward P/E ratio of 13.52.
-Its industry sports an average Forward P/E of 12.15, so we one might conclude that Cummins is trading at a premium comparatively.
+Valuation is also important, so investors should note that Cummins has a Forward P/E ratio of 12.47 right now.
+For comparison, its industry has an average Forward P/E of 11.54, which means Cummins is trading at a premium to the group.

-It is also worth noting that CMI currently has a PEG ratio of 1.49.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Automotive - Internal Combustion Engines industry currently had an average PEG ratio of 1.49 as of yesterday's close.
+Investors should also note that CMI has a PEG ratio of 1.37 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Automotive - Internal Combustion Engines industry currently had an average PEG ratio of 1.37 as of yesterday's close.

 The Automotive - Internal Combustion Engines industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 223, putting it in the bottom 12% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 103, which puts it in the top 41% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report